Cai-group/Onboarding/README.md

 Safety is our top priority.
 Please add your emergency contact to this google spreadsheet.
 Email Liming (cail@ufl.edu) if you need access to the doc.

 Familiarize yourself with our lab's safety protocols, including proper handling of hazardous materials, emergency procedures, and personal protective equipment (PPE) requirements.
 All members should complete the UF lab safety [training](https://www.ehs.ufl.edu/training/) before working in the lab.
 Get acquainted with the equipment, techniques, and procedures specific to our lab.
+If you work in the wet lab, please complete the following [EHS training](https://www.ehs.ufl.edu/training/ehs-courses/):
+- Chemical Hygiene Plan (EHS869)
+- General Biosafety Training (EHS853)
+- Hazardous Waste Management (EHS809)

 **3. Set up a weekly meeting with Liming**